-Futures and Forwards on currencies and short-term interest rates: The Sub-Fund may use such derivatives to hedge exposure to foreign currency movement incurred by the Sub-Fund through investment in non-Base Currency instruments for investment purposes and to implement currency views and for Class hedging purposes to seek to hedge against declines in the values of one or more Classes of the Sub-Fund, as a result of changes in currency exchange rates as set out below.
+Futures and Forwards on currencies and short-term interest rates: The Sub-Fund may use such derivatives to hedge exposure to foreign currency movement incurred by the Sub-Fund through investment in non-Base Currency instruments for investment purposes and to implement currency views and for Share Class hedging purposes to seek to hedge against declines in the values of one or more Classes of the Sub-Fund, as a result of changes in currency exchange rates as set out below.

-Warrants: The Sub-Fund may buy or sell warrants, in order to hedge or to increase return.
+Warrants: The Sub-Fund may receive warrants passively as a result of a corporate action but the Investment Manager will exercise or sell warrants received by the Sub-Fund promptly and in accordance with the UCITS Rules.
 Warrants are long dated options where the price, performance and liquidity are linked to that of an underlying security, typically an equity.